 Geothermal Systems – What You Need to Know

 Geothermal systems work similarly to other heating, ventilation, and air conditioning (HVAC) structures.
 However, there is one major difference.
 Geothermal systems utilize the ground rather than air to absorb or release heat.
 So, if you are considering installing a geothermal heat pump (GHP) system for your facility or business, pay close attention.
-Here are five things you need to know about geothermal systems.
+Here are some things you need to know about geothermal systems.

 Geothermal Systems Use Heat Pumps

 Anyone with a refrigerator owns a heat pump.
 Heat pumps use a vapor compression cycle to transfer heat from one place to another.
 In a refrigerator, a heat pump transfers heat from the cabinet to keep it cool inside.
 You can feel waste heat removed from the inside of the cabinet by placing your hand behind your refrigerator.